Arty-Kuznetsov/data-cleaning-project/CodeBook.md

 - `train/subject_train.txt`: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+##### Feature variables in more detail

+The features selected in the dataset come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ)

+The body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Finally the magnitude are shown by the following (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

 ##### Additional files provided by this Coursera project